riccorohl/Budgeting-app/.spec-workflow/steering/product.md

   - Spending challenge status and impulse purchase tracking
   - Toggle option to view individual transactions in original currency
 - **Sharing Capabilities**: Export functionality for financial reports, budget summaries, and tax preparation

+## Platform Strategy

+### Desktop-First Approach
+This application is designed primarily for desktop use, taking advantage of larger screens and more powerful hardware to provide comprehensive financial management features.
+The desktop-first approach allows for:

+- **Rich Data Visualization**: Complex charts, graphs, and financial dashboards that require screen real estate
+- **Multi-Panel Layouts**: Side-by-side comparison of budgets, transactions, and savings goals
+- **Advanced Data Entry**: Comprehensive forms and bulk transaction management
+- **Detailed Analytics**: In-depth financial reports and trend analysis
+- **Keyboard Shortcuts**: Power-user features for efficient data entry and navigation

+### Future Mobile Considerations
+While the initial focus is on desktop optimization, the application architecture is designed to support future mobile development:

+- **Responsive Foundation**: Core components built with responsive design principles
+- **Mobile API Ready**: Backend services designed to support mobile-specific features
+- **Progressive Enhancement**: Features can be progressively enhanced for mobile use cases
+- **Future Mobile App**: Native mobile applications planned for future releases

 ## Future Vision